No-contest clause: No-contest clause in wills

 The UPC has been adopted in several smaller states, including Alaska, Idaho, Montana, and New Mexico, but also by Florida, one of the larger states in population.

-Some states allow for "living probate" and "ante mortem" probate, which are statutory provisions which authorize testators to institute an adversary proceeding during their life to declare the validity of the will, in order to avoid later will contests.

 No-contest clauses by state

 California

 In California, no-contest clauses are of limited effect, and will divest a party that unsuccessfully contests a will containing such a clause only if the court determines that the party brought the action without probable cause.
 Probate Code §§ 21310–21315.
 These statutes, which comprise California's statutory scheme governing the enforceability of no-contest clauses, became effective January 1, 2010.
 As of that date, the predecessor statutes are repealed.

 Florida

 In Florida no-contest clauses in wills are specifically unenforceable, irrespective of probable cause, pursuant to statute.
 See Fla.
 Stat.
 732.517 (2009) which states:

 A provision in a will purporting to penalize any interested person for contesting the will or instituting other proceedings relating to the estate is unenforceable.